-In the above command syntax, <mode> is one of "info" (just report on the potential upgrade) or "install" (perform the upgrade).
-By default, upgraded Traffic Managers reboot automatically into the new software version.
-To override this behavior, use the upgrade-cluster command with the option -- no-restart.
-For full details of this command and all optional arguments, use the --help argument.
+For upgrade-cluster, <mode> is either "info" (just report on the potential upgrade) or "install" (perform the upgrade).
+Additionally, upgraded cluster members reboot automatically into the new software version by default.
+To override this behavior, use the option --no-restart.

-5. Follow the instructions provided.
+4. Follow the instructions provided.
 The upgrade program then copies your configuration data to the new version, but a reboot is required before you can start to use it.